Free Trial

 • Responsiveness to Reviews

-Businesses responding to reviews (and doing so fast) come across as more customer-oriented and caring.
+Businesses that quickly respond to reviews come across as more customer-oriented and caring.
 Naturally, the search engine will want to promote them over companies that do not make such an impression.

 #2.
 Being Selected